gantgarrett/100-days-of-code/log.md

 **Today's Progress:** Next project is to scrape all of Amoeba for their releases.
 There are 6000 plus pages that can be scraped so it should be fun!
 A ton of scrapeable data!
 I'm already underway of trying to perform the task.
 Let's do this!

 **Thoughts:** This is probably going to be my next obsession and then I can make a video on it.

+### Day 54: September 1st, 2018

+**Today's Progress:** Continued working on the project.
+I need to figure out how to scrape 'tr' from a table on their website.
+The 'tr' contains everything need to scrape, so when I'm able to extract them, we'll be golden.
+It's looking like I need to use lxml but everytime I try to import it, it gives me an error 'no module found' it's pretty annoying.
+I tried uninstalling it, updating it, and reinstalling it.
+Nothing seems to work.
+I will have to fiddle with it later some more.

+**Thoughts:** This is a good data science project.
+Implementing a large data set and using scraping to extract everything from a music store seems fun.
+It just needs to be executed now.